Getting the scene boundaries right ( and with music)

 You might build your scripting around these music bridges.

-If you use underscoring music, this could come to a climax at the end of a scene, and then the next scene is a 'hard' into.
+If you use underscoring music, this could come to a climax at the end of a scene.
+The next scene is a 'hard' into.

 CONTINUING THROUGH THIS SITE: scene boundaries - more